FrancisBanville/ms_interpreting_probabilities/README.md

 In this contribution, we underline the importance of network metadata for adequately interpreting and manipulating probabilistic interaction data.
-The mathematical representation of probabilities and their statistical properties depend on the type of interactions (local or potential) and the conditions under which these interactions were evaluated.
-We showed that probabilistic local networks and metawebs differ in their relationship to spatial and temporal scales, with potential interactions remaining consistent across scales.
+The mathematical representation of probabilities and their statistical properties depend on the type of interactions (local or regional) and the conditions under which these interactions were evaluated.
+We showed that probabilistic local networks and metawebs differ in their relationship to spatial and temporal scales, with regional interactions remaining consistent across scales.
 In contrast with metawebs, local interactions are measured in a specific context (e.g., in a given area, time, and biological and environmental conditions) and depend on taxa co-occurrence.
 These important conceptual differences bring to